SichangHe/ETHLDR201/essay3/self_inquiry_essay3.md

 quicker.
 Negative information, however,
 is discovered to spread much faster than positive information [@fox2018fake].
-I have heard people comment that the number of "retweets" is a good indicator of the number of dislikes a tweet has.
 This is in line with our experience that people get excited to complain about what they disagree with but seldom talk about what they are satisfied with.
 So, the difference in the speed the Internet spreads negative information and